Hey everyone, and welcome to PT Pioneer.

 - Strength and conditioning

-In most instances, this is where you should be aiming your career, only using part-time and full-time employment as a launchpad.
+In most instances, this is where you should aim for your career, only using part-time and full-time employment as a launchpad.

-Working as a self-employed trainer will, of course, bring with it many extra expenses and responsibilities, but it will also allow you to set your own price and determine your own schedule.
+Working as a self-employed trainer will bring with it many extra expenses and responsibilities, but it will also allow you to set your own price and determine your own schedule.

 Online Coaching in Canada